Abbey of Saint Bertin

 Bishop Herman of Ramsbury was a monk at the abbey from 1055 to 1058, having abandoned his duties but not his title, which he resumed upon his election as bishop of Sherborne.
 From 1106, the abbey had the right of appointing the priests at Lissewege and Ruiselede.
 William Clito was buried here in 1128.
 The abbey had a 'refuge-house' in the now-demolished Sint-Lodewijkscollege in Bruges.

 The abbey ceased to flourish after the 13th century, although it survived until its closure during the French Revolution.
 In 1830, the commune ordered the demolition of the church, though they spared the tower.
 The buttress they erected to support it is still visible, although the tower itself collapsed in 1947 owing to damage sustained in the shelling of the town during World War II.
 St-Omer's town hall was constructed with stone removed from the site in 1834.

+Outside the abbey is a marble statue of Suger by Jean-Baptiste Stouf, one of twelve statues installed in the Palace of Versailles in 1836.
+When it was decided in 1931 that the statues be moved to the birth places of their representatives, Suger's was moved to Saint-Omer from a local legend that he was born there.